She's a

 Suspended above hungry mouths,

-supine figures dart tongues
+supine figures dart

 in playful erotic joy,